blogmywiki/pet-python-startrek/README.rst

 I'll add instructions once the gameplay is properly merged and stable.
 At the time of writing it's closer to https://www.codeproject.com/Articles/28228/Star-Trek-1971-Text-Game than to 1977 Commodore PET Star Trek.

+Try out a version of it in your browser here: https://trinket.io/library/trinkets/38adc68043

 Changes made so far
 ===================